Kristina Cilento

 UCLA Health Music Therapy Research Fellowship Grant Announcement

-If you’re seeking therapy that equally honors both your depth and your tenderness, and that works with the body as much as the mind, I would be honored to work with you.
+If you’re looking for therapy that honors both depth and humanity, and works with both emotional experience and the body, I would be honored to work with you.